ramixix/ramixix/README.md

 <h1 align="center">
-  <b>Hi there 👋, I am Ramin</b>
+  <b>Hola 👋</b>
 </h1>
 <dev>
   <p align="left">
-    Heya!
-I'm Ramin , a stdudent who is studying Computer Engineering, currently 4th grade.
+    :raised_hand_with_fingers_splayed: Heya!
+I'm Ramin , Welcome to my github page.

-    Possess strong communication skills and keen to pursue a career in Cyber-Security and Network Programming fields.
-I have been dealing with cyber security in the last 3 years and I have tried to imporve myself as much as possible in this field, always thirsty to learn more.
+    :desktop_computer: I am a recent graduate in Computer Engineering.

+    :relaxed: I am an independent and self-motivated programmer with a passion for Software Development and Cyber Security.

+    :books: I am currently analyzing, reverse engineering malware and learning about the inner workings of malicious software.

+    :toolbox: I am a seeker of knowledge and eager to be challenged to further grow and develop my skills.

-    I am an active member of free online platforms for learning cyber security, that use hands-on exercises and labs for instance, <a href="https://tryhackme.com/p/xramx"> "tryhackme.com" </a>and "hackthebox.eu".
-There is a lot to learn and as I said before I am always open to learning more.
+    :shield: :crossed_swords: I am an active member of free online platforms that use hands-on exercises and labs to learn about Cyber Security such as "<a href="https://tryhackme.com/p/xramx"> "tryhackme.com" </a>", "CrackMe", "Rootme", "Letsdefend", "Cyber-Defenders", "PicoCTF" etc.

   </p>
 </dev>
 <br>